iamspruce/spruce-indieLogin/README.md

 <link href="mailto:me@example.com" rel="me">
 ```

-# for Developers: Using spruceAuth
+# for Developers: Using IndieAuth

-Using spruceAuth to handle logging users only takes four steps.
+Using IndieAuth to handle logging users only takes four steps.
 Users will identity themselves with their website and will be asked to authenticate using one of the available authentication provider

 ## 1. Create a Web Sign-In form